terraform-registry-test-user/terraform-test-dupetags/README.md

 # terraform-test-dupetags
-This is a valid module repository.
+This is a valid module repository with an updated/duplicated tag.